gamleksi/affordance_gym/README.md

 ### Lumi Pose Estimation

 This is required in kinect_simulation.launch, as it computes the camera pose of Kinect with a Aruco marker.
-Built by [Intelligent Robotics group](http://irobotics.aalto.fi).

-###  Affordance Gym

-Generates training data for TrajectoryVAE, and combines VAED and TrajectoryVAE together to perform desired trajectories based on an observation.

 ## Run